Afghanistan says issues unresolved on U.S. security pact

 But this request was not even raised in the two days Kerry was in Kabul, said Aimal Faizi, the spokesman for Afghan President Hamid Karzai.

-"A lot of progress has been made on the document, but it is not finalized," Faizi told Reuters in an interview at the presidential palace.
+"A lot of progress has been made on the document, but it is not finalised," Faizi told Reuters in an interview at the presidential palace.

 "If we do not reach a final agreement on this draft, it will go to the Loya Jirga and the Afghan people will be able to look at the issues remaining."
 Faizi said.
 "If it's unfinished, it means that there are some areas even the two governments have not yet reached an agreement on."